DAF-Bridge/.github/profile/README.md

 ## Kafka-Consumer-CDC
-The repository for consumer that will process the data change from PostgreSQL to Opensearch/Elasticsearch
+The repository for consumer that will process the data change from PostgreSQL to Opensearch/Elasticsearch In the project's repository it contains Dockerfile for building the docker image and it needs environment variables show in .env.example for deployment
 ### __Technology Stack__
 - Language: GO
 - Message Queue: Apache Kafka